Web3Philippines/matuto/README.md

 3. Turn on development mode in your browser and load the extension from the `dist` directory.

-> **Note**: Everytime you made changes please run `yarn build` to update the extension.
+> **Note**: Everytime you made changes please run `yarn rebuild` to update the extension.
 Go to extension management page in your browser and reload the extension.
 >
 > We'll think of a better way to automate this process in the future.
 >
 > Firefox is not yet supported, test it only on chromium based browser such as Edge or Chrome.

+## 📖 Source

+Right now, some of the terms and definitions are taken from [Blocknative's Glossary](https://www.blocknative.com/glossary) with modifications.
+We'll add more terms and definitions in the future.
+Please consider contributing to this project.
+Thanks! 🙏✨

 ## 🐛 Issues